How to lodge

 These claims apply to property agents, motor dealers, debt collectors and auctioneers.

-If you decide to make a claim, you will need to lodge a claim form.
-Give as much information regarding the agent or dealer as possible.
+If you decide to make a claim, you will need to lodge a claim form with the Office of Fair Trading.
+Give as much information about the agent, dealer, debt collector or auctioneer as possible.
 There is no fee to lodge a claim against the claim fund.

 Always try to settle the claim with the agent or dealer first.
 Go through their complaint process.
 If this doesn’t resolve the dispute, then you can lodge a written claim with us.
 Don’t leave it too long to make your claim with us, as time limits do apply.

 You can’t make a claim about marketeering if you still own the property.
 You must:

 - submit a marketeering claim form within 1 year of signing the contract to give us notice of your intention to claim in the future